Inyrkz/Politician-db/README.md

 # Politician-db
-ML model to show similar politicians
+Machine Learning model to recommend politicians similar to a queried politician

 Creating a content-based recommender system to display politicians similar to the queried politician